-We delivered the Mayor's target to install 1,300 publicly accessible Electric Vehicle charge points across London in April 2013, meaning the Source London programme has the most charging points of any European capital.
+We delivered the Mayor's target to install 1,300 publicly accessible Electric Vehicle charge points across London in April 2013, making the Capital's Source London programme the largest charging scheme in Europe.

 The London Underground figure has hardly changed in the past five years, however given the much greater power needs of the newer rolling stock, and the more intense service, this does represent a significant achievement.